Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Future Research Topics

 Hitchin \cite{hitchin2021integrable} asserted that the K\"ahler potential $\mathcal{K}_0$ admits a non-smooth extension to the stratum $\mathcal{B}_d$.
-In the present study, we establish that the extension to $\mathcal{B}_d$ and $\mathcal{B}_{2g-2}$ is $C^1$ continuous, while the extension to $\mathcal{B}_{\mathrm{ab}}$ is continuous.
-A natural subsequent question concerns the exact order of differentiability of these extensions.
-We note that higher-order derivatives of $\mathcal{K}_0$ involve the variations of the period matrix $\tau_{ij}$, as indicated in \eqref{3e16}.
-The differential behavior of $\tau_{ij}$ has been extensively studied in Baraglia-Huang \cite{baraglia2017special}, which may provide the necessary tools for a more refined analysis of the potential's regularity near boundary strata.
+In this study, we prove that this extension is $C^1$ continuous for $\mathcal{B}_d$ and $\mathcal{B}_{2g-2}$, while it is continuous for $\mathcal{B}_{\mathrm{ab}}$.
+A natural subsequent question concerns the precise regularity of these extensions.
+Since higher-order derivatives of $\mathcal{K}_0$ involve variations of the period matrix $\tau_{ij}$---as shown in \eqref{3e16}---the analysis of $\tau_{ij}$ in Baraglia--Huang \cite{baraglia2017special} may provide the tools necessary to refine the regularity bounds near the boundary strata.

-Finally, a natural yet heuristic question is whether the methodologies and results developed in this study can be extended to the parabolic or wild cases of $\mathrm{SL}_n(\mathbb{C})$ and $\mathrm{GL}_2(\mathbb{C})$.
-More generally, one may ask the same question for $\mathrm{GL}_n(\mathbb{C})$.
-For $n > 2$, the geometry of the spectral curves becomes significantly more complex, and the classification of the boundary strata in the Hitchin base $\mathcal{B}$ involves higher-degree differentials.
-While the general strategy of using period mappings remains applicable, the specific singular models for the period matrices would require a more delicate treatment of the higher-order branch points. \\